mojtabaSefidi/LearnerPlusPlus/ReplicationPackage/README.md

 ## Research Questions

-In the following sections, we show which simulations are used for which research questions.
-For each simulation, a sample illustrates how the simulation can be run using the tool.
+The following sections show which simulations are used for each research question.

 ### Simulation RQ1, Replication: Which existing reviewer recommender spreads knowledge most efficiently among developers?